• Skip to primary navigation

 There are two types of throats on crochet hooks – inline or tapered.
 Personally, I don’t have a preference, but I know lots of people who prefer one over the other, so let’s take a closer look at each.

-Inline Hook: The inline crochet hook has a deeper throat, so some feel that it’s easier to control the yarn with this type of crochet hook throat.
+Inline Hook: The inline hooks have a deeper throat, so some feel that it’s easier to control the yarn with this type of crochet hook throat.

 Tapered hook: This type of hook has a more shallow throat, which can help you to crochet faster because the stitches glide off smoothly, but sometimes they can come out of the stitch, so they are not always the best choice for a beginner.